-In response to the COVID-19 virus, Yale University Libraries and the Lillian Goldman Law Library have closed.
+In response to the COVID-19 virus, Yale University Libraries is open only to Yale affiliated constituents.
+The Lillian Goldman Law Library remains closed.
 This means that Yale University Library is unable to provide public access to the physical government depository collections at this time.
-The library’s online government information guides remain available and library staff will gladly respond to email inquiries about the depository collections.
-Inquiries may be directed to Kenya Flash (firstname.lastname@example.org), Librarian for Political Science, Global Affairs, and Government Information at Yale University Library; or Cate Kellett (email@example.com), Catalog and Government Documents Librarian at Lillian Goldman Law Library.
+The library’s online US Federal government information guides remain available and library staff will gladly respond to email inquiries about the depository collections.
+Inquiries may be directed to Kenya Flash (email@example.com), Librarian for Political Science, Global Affairs, and Government Information at Yale University Library; or Cate Kellett (firstname.lastname@example.org), Catalog and Government Documents Librarian at Lillian Goldman Law Library.

 Yale University Library was designated a federal depository library in 1859.
 It became a selective depository when the program was reorganized by federal public law in 1962, meaning that it does not receive all materials disseminated through the Federal Depository Library Program (FDLP) but instead selects a subset of those materials.